embarklabs/subspace/packages/site/source/packages/docs/getting-started.md

 ```

 <div class="c-notification c-notification--warning">
-Balances are returned as a string containing the value in *wei*.
+Balances are returned as a string containing the value in <strong>wei</strong>.
 </div>